leynos/concordat-vale/docs/stilyagi-design.md

     names when needed.
   - `min_alert_level` (default: `warning`) controls the root `MinAlertLevel` written into the consumer `.vale.ini`.
     - `post_sync_steps` (default: `[]`) is an array of tables describing trusted actions to run after `vale sync` and before linting.
-The only structured action today is `update-tengo-map`, which renders a fixed `uv run stilyagi update-tengo-map --source <src> --dest <dest> --type <t>` command.
+The only structured action today is `update-tengo-map`, which renders a fixed `uvx --from https://github.com/leynos/stilyagi.git stilyagi update-tengo-map --source <src> --dest <dest> --type <t>` command.
 Unknown actions, invalid value types, or non-table entries are rejected at parse time.
 - Setting the environment variable `STILYAGI_SKIP_MANIFEST_DOWNLOAD=1` skips manifest retrieval and falls back to the built-in defaults.
 This keeps tests and offline workflows deterministic while retaining manifest support for real